 - Add the chocolate mixture and whisk again to combine completely.

-- Divide the mixture between the two tins and level out by gently tipping the tins to spread.
+- Divide the mixture between the two tins and level out by gently tipping the tins to spread into the corners.

 - Remove from the oven, but leave in the tins to cool completely.
-Cover the sponge tins with a clean, slightly damp tea towel whilst they cool.
+Cover the sponge tins with a clean, slightly damp tea towel while they cool.

-- Butter Icing : Beat the softened butter in a large bowl until smooth and gradually add the icing sugar and vanilla, continuing to beat until all the sugar is combined and you have a light, fluffy icing.
+- Gradually add the icing sugar and vanilla, continuing to beat until all the sugar is combined and you have a light, fluffy icing.
 If the icing feels too stiff to spread, add a tiny drop of milk to loosen.

-- Carefully score a line along each short end, 2 to 4 cm in from the edge and turn the sponge so that the short end is facing you.
+- Carefully score a line along each short end, 2 to 4 cm in from the edge and turn the sponges so that one short end is nearest to you.

-- Divide the butter icing in two and evenly spread half completely over the top of each sponge, using a palette knife.
+- Divide the buttercream in two and evenly spread one half completely over the top of each sponge, using a palette knife.

-- Starting from the front short edge, carefully roll up the sponge as tightly as you can, stopping half way along the sponge in the middle.
+- For the first sponge and starting from the front short edge, carefully roll up as tightly as you can, stopping at the half way point where you made the additional marker line.

-- Repeat the rolling process from the other short end until the two rolls meet in the middle and then cut down the centre of the sponge between the two rolls, to separate them.
+- Turn the whole sponge round and repeat the rolling process from the other short end until the two rolls meet in the middle and then cut down the centre of the sponge between the two rolls, to separate them.

-- Repeat the process with the other sponge, so that you have 4 long rolls, then trim the ends.
+- Repeat the process with the other sponge, so that you have 4 long rolls.

-- Carefully cut each roll into thirds as evenly as possible, so that you have 12 mini rolls.
+- Next, carefully cut each roll into thirds as evenly as possible, so that you have 12 mini rolls.

 - Place the rolls seam-side down on a cooling rack and chill in the fridge for about 15 minutes to firm up.

-- To coat in Chocolate : Melt the plain and milk chocolate together in a medium glass bowl either set over a pan of lightly simmering water (stirring frequently) or in a microwave on medium setting at 30 second bursts, stirring well between each.
+- Melt the plain and milk chocolate together in a medium glass bowl either set over a pan of lightly simmering water (stirring frequently) or in a microwave on medium setting at 30 second bursts, stirring well between each.

-- Place the cooling rack over a baking tray (to catch the dripping chocolate) and spread or pour the chocolate over each mini roll to coat.
-Leave to set.
+- Place the cooling rack with the mini rolls over a baking tray (to catch the dripping chocolate) and spread or pour the chocolate over each mini roll to coat.